plbalmeida/udacity-ml-engineer/capstone/capstone-proposal.md

 The data set that will be used in this project is available by *Our World in Data* [[14]](#14), it's a data set that contains global carbon dioxide emissions since 1750 to 2019.

+## Benchmark model

+The scientific article, *Forecasting the carbon dioxide emissions in 53 countries and regions using a non-equigap grey model*[[15]](#15), achieved a MAPE of less than 10%, this will be the baseline for this project.

 ## Solution statement

 The solution proposed for this project is the implementation of DeepAR.
 The Amazon SageMaker DeepAR forecasting algorithm is a supervised learning algorithm for forecasting scalar (one-dimensional) time series using recurrent neural networks (RNN).